 Who will win the Wimbledon men's singles title?

-Novak Djokovic, Roger Federer and Rafael Nadal have once again underlined their Grand Slam pedigrees at Wimbledon, but which of the eight quarter-finalists are you backing for the title?
+Novak Djokovic, Roger Federer and Rafael Nadal have once again underlined their Grand Slam pedigrees at Wimbledon, but which of the four semi-finalists are you backing for the title?

-The 'Big Three' all outclassed their fourth-round opponents, without either player losing a set and only Federer facing a break point in their respective encounters.
+The 'Big Three' all outclassed their quarter-final opponents, with only Federer dropping a set against Kei Nishikori.

-Defending champion Djokovic will continue his pursuit of a fifth success at the All England Club against Belgium's David Goffin, seeded 21st, in what will be their seventh meeting and first on grass.
+Defending champion Djokovic will continue his pursuit of a fifth success at the All England Club against Spaniard Roberto Bautista Agut, seeded 23, in what will be their eleventh meeting and first on grass.

-Second seed Roger Federer has looked in imperious form ever since losing the first set of his first-round match and the Swiss will target his 100th Wimbledon match win against Kei Nishikori, which would see him become the first player in the Open Era to do so at a Grand Slam.
+Second seed Federer will face great rival and third seed Nadal in a repeat of their historic 2008 Wimbledon final.
+This will be their 40th career meeting as they meet again at Wimbledon after an 11-year wait.

 |Novak Djokovic (1)